jkmarx/wordleish/README.md

 # wordleish
+Quick web app for a take home challenge.
 A javascript web app which mirrors WORDLE's key features.
 Users can have six guesses to try and guess the word.

 ## Browser Support